Can Coworking Spaces Qualify for a Google Business Listing?

 What to Consider when Making a Google Business Listing

-Finally, to qualify for a Google My Business listing, it is important to know and follow the rules.
+Finally, to qualify for a Google Business Profile listing, it is important to know and follow the rules.
 The following are some important guidelines the business listing must meet to avoid penalties:

 - Input your business name as it appears on your signage and official business documents

 - Provide a phone number that is controlled by your business and not an outside organization

 - Use as few categories as possible to describe what your business does and what services you provide